seelabs/scratch_docs/xls-xchainbridge.md

 ###### 2.1.2.1.1. `LedgerIndex`

-The ledger index is a hash of a unique prefix for `XChainClaimID`s, the actual `XChainClaimID` value, and the fields in `XChainBridge`.
+The ledger index is a hash of a unique prefix for `XChainOwnedClaimID`s, the actual `XChainClaimID` value, and the fields in `XChainBridge`.

 ###### 2.1.2.1.2. `XChainBridge`